What are the treatment options for a brain aneurysm?

 - drink only a little alcohol, or none at all.

 If the risk of the aneurysm bursting is high, treatment is usually recommended.
-Various surgical or catheter-based procedures can be used to close off the aneurysm.
+Various surgical or catheter-based procedures can be done to close off the aneurysm.
 The choice of treatment depends on different factors – like the position, shape, and size of the aneurysm and the age and general health of the person.